 After the game ended, the Phillies staged an elaborate ceremony in which the current players and legends all took the field for the final time, with beloved broadcaster Harry Kalas serving as emcee.

 The most memorable moment was when former reliever Tug McGraw took the field to re-enact the final pitch of the 1980 World Series — at the time, the only championship the Phillies had ever won.
-It was also a poignant moment, for McGraw, who was suffering from brain cancer, would die less than four months later.
+It was also a poignant moment, as McGraw, who was suffering from brain cancer, would die less than four months later.

 The lasting legacy of an old stadium